fragcolor-xyz/shards/docs/docs/contribute/docs/start-documenting.md

     ![Check MkDocs installation.](assets/mkdocs-installation-results.png)

-We will next install a theme for MkDocs with the command:
+Next, install a theme for MkDocs with the command:

 === "Command"